Skip to content

 Automatic

-Claude reads and applies skill files when your request clearly relates to one.
+Claude reads and applies skill files when your request matches one.

 02